swagger-autogen/swagger-autogen/README.md

   - Recognize middlewares of routes (completely)
   - Recognize regex in middlewares
   - Recognize referenced path, such as: foo.method(\`/${fooPath1}\` + '/' + fooPath2, foo...)
+  - Recognize direct import, such as: router.use(..., require('./routes.js'))
   - Recognize 'alias' in the import files
   - Write more test cases
   - Refactor code